To provide public feedback to CALEA, please follow this link: https://cimrs2.calea.org/345

-The Seminole County Sheriff's Office is currently accredited by eight independent, accrediting bodies:
+The Seminole County Sheriff's Office is currently accredited by nine independent, accrediting bodies:

 - American Correctional Association (ACA)

 - ANSI National Accreditation Board (ANAB ISO/IEC 17025 Forensic Testing Laboratory Accreditation)

 - Commission for Florida Law Enforcement Accreditation (CFA)